advancedAgritek-BB/coinTrader_Trainer/README.md

 ### Importing Historical Data

-Use the ``import-data`` command to load a CSV from a URL or local path and upload the rows to Supabase.
+Use the ``import-data`` command to load a CSV of trade logs from a URL or local path and upload the rows to Supabase.
 Specify the desired time window:

 ```bash
 python ml_trainer.py import-data \